The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 12. Tools that read Amcache#

-No single tool is best for every situation.
+No single tool is best for everything.
 A working DFIR shop keeps several around.

-AmcacheParser (Eric Zimmerman) Canonical, well-tested, KAPE-integrated, CSV output Bulk processing, KAPE pipelines, court-ready output
+AmcacheParser (Eric Zimmerman) Canonical, well-tested, KAPE-integrated, CSV Bulk processing, KAPE pipelines, court-ready output

-RegRipper (amcache.pl plugin) Text reports, great for narrative timelines When you want a human-readable summary
+RegRipper (amcache.pl) Text reports, narrative timelines You want a human-readable summary

-This browser parser Zero install, runs entirely client-side via WebAssembly, no upload Quick triage, classroom demos, third-party laptops where you cannot install software
+Browser parser (this site) Zero install, client-side WebAssembly, no upload Quick triage, classroom demos, locked-down laptops

 Velociraptor Windows.Registry.Amcache Fleet-wide collection and parsing EDR-style sweep across hundreds of hosts